aurvadahana/aurvadahana.github.io/_posts/2021-06-08-a-few-points-on-saranagati.md

 <!--- image: /assets/img/Vortex-street-1.jpgc--->
 ---

-The following post is summarised from a pravacana of Svami Veluukudi Krishnan.
+A few points on śaraṇāgatī: from a Viśiṣṭādvaita POV

 ## Keywords